junxit/us-congress-bills-117/metadata.md

 - 2022-05-11 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-05-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 401 - 19 (Roll no. 150). (text: 05/10/2022 CR H4728)
 - 2022-05-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 401 - 19 (Roll no. 150).
+- 2022-05-12 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.